tagohd/mono/Character Questionnaires/Sam Ward (Character Survey).md

 	- Male (47,XXY)
 - What is their gender?
 	- Nonbinary (they/them)
 	- I guess they tend towards a more masculine presentation?
+Not all the way masculine.
+I think their ideal presentation would be if you looked at them and you weren't sure if they were a tall woman or an effeminate man, and then you got closer and you *still* weren't sure.
+But maybe it's about 60/40 whether you initially think they're male.
 - How old are they?
 	- 17
 - How tall are they?